jakerutter/FizzBuzz/README.md

 # FizzBuzz

-Practice FizzBuzz in various languages for quick practice
+##Practice completing FizzBuzz following TDD methods in various languages

+So far have completed this practice in C#